Kwiddy/Prog-JSSummative/README.md

         this._stuck = stuck;
     }
 ```
-<b> draw(g) </b>: The Particles class, like all others, has a draw function which is responsible for adding to the canvas.
+<h4> draw(g) </h4> The Particles class, like all others, has a draw function which is responsible for adding to the canvas.
 This function takes <b> g </b> as a parameter and therefore allows it to make decisions based on if a renderer is being used.
 As such, the first decision in this function is to determine the background colour / canvas appearance as seen below:
 ``` javascript
 if (this.g) {
           g = this.g;